Vietnam - Economy

 In 2012, Prime Minister Nguyen Tan Dung signed a decision that laid out a national strategy for science and technology.
 It projected that by 2020, the value of high-tech products and applications should make up 45 percent of Vietnamís gross domestic product.
 In recent years the country succeeded in drawing big names like Microsoft, Samsung, and Intel.
 All three are making Vietnam a major link in their global manufacturing networks.
 Thatís a sign that Vietnam has some desirable traits to help it develop a tech sector.
 Investors are drawn to this nation of 90 million people because of low wages, its location near China and key shipping lanes, its emphasis on consensus and teamwork, and its entrepreneurial work ethic.

-Vietnam's economy is hamstrung by weak credit growth and consumer demand that has forced 113,000 businesses to close since 2011, when inflation soared to over 20 percent and foreign investors delivered only a sixth of the $64 billion pledged.
+Vietnam's economy was hamstrung by weak credit growth and consumer demand that has forced 113,000 businesses to close since 2011, when inflation soared to over 20 percent and foreign investors delivered only a sixth of the $64 billion pledged.
 Policymakers have acted effectively to rein in inflation but have been too slow, or reluctant, to implement the sweeping structural changes needed to revive what was a promising ``tiger'' economy now growing at its slowest pace in 13 years, and put Vietnam back on foreign investors' radar.

 One of the main culprits is inefficient, opaque spending by State Owned Enterprises, or SOEs, which account for nearly 40 percent of Vietnam's GDP.
 SOE leaders, largely entrenched Party insiders, resist the reform agenda and have deep and powerful connections to current and past top leaders.